turingschool-examples/intro-to-CSS-transitions/README.md

 #### Your Turn

 Time to practice!
 Make 4 divs inside a wrapping element.
-When the wrapping element is hovered on, apply different transitions to all 4 internal divs using `transition-delay` so the transition execute at different times.
+When the wrapping element is hovered on, apply different transitions to all 4 internal divs using `transition-delay` so the transitions execute at different times.
 Make them move, change colors, change borders, go nuts.
 Use this block of code as a starting point:

 ```css
 div .a { transition-delay: 0s; }